Andrew-rw/create_ap/README.md

-## NOT MAINTAINED

-This project is no longer maintained.
+The root project is no longer maintained.

 ## Forks and continuation of this project